SpoonX/boards-preset-default/templates/default/preset/README.md

 Outputs all available tasks for this preset.
 Could be useful if you don't have the README handy.

+**Note to developer:** Can't find this task in `index.js`?
+That's correct.
+This is a default task.
+Override it if you must.

 ## License

 MIT